AlexLoos20/-1-First-Assignment-2019/README.md

 Unfortunatley i dont have any of these skills yet and no knowledge on security sytems or how they work.
 My plan is to use this course as a gateway into cyber security and find a suitable course for the role, it will take a few years but in the end i should be able to achive what i want.

+** Project Time**

+### Overview

+For the project i am creating an automatic farm in minecraft, it will be a very rough outline in the point i will try to convey.
+The automatic farm will be a sugarcane cutter with a hopper feed into a chest that stores the cut sugar cane, it will include some "redstone" blocks that act as computers of sorts and multiple " redstone repeaters" that would be timers in real life.
+The way that the computers would run in real life would be completely different as there is alot of programming involved for making sure the robot doing the harvesting is picking the correct time to harvest and not doing it too early or late, an additional program the robot could have would be the installation of an auto weeder (which already exists [Anatis autonomous weeder]) however, this would be too difficult the portray within minecraft and would almost be impossible.